 There are many student organizations and committees on USCB campuses offering opportunities for student involvement.
 Campus clubs and organizations include a variety of special interest groups, service groups, social groups and academic honor societies.
 In addition, intramural activities provide various opportunities for students to exercise their physical talents or develop new ones.
-The Student Lounge provides a comfortable lounge setting, snack facilities, meeting and work area for student organizations.

-In fall 2009 USCB opened the Campus Center which houses the Sand Bar dining hall, fitness center, Sharks' Cove Bookstore, student life offices and student lounge.
+In fall 2009 USCB opened the Campus Center on the Hilton Head Gateway campus which houses the Sand Bar dining hall, fitness center, Sharks' Cove Bookstore, student life offices and student lounge.

 University of South Carolina Beaufort student activities are funded from a portion of student fees.
 These activities offer students a chance to apply and expand upon their classroom experiences.
 Student organizations routinely sponsor events for the entire USCB campus community as well as for their own memberships.
-Programs related to distinctive community service, social, leadership, media and academic interests are coordinated by clubs and organizations on both the Historic Beaufort and Hilton Head
+Programs related to distinctive community service, social, leadership, media and academic interests are coordinated by clubs and organizations on both the Historic Beaufort and Hilton Head Gateway Campuses.

-Gateway Campuses.
 The opportunity to gain knowledge and experience in various fields is provided by participation in organizations with academic connections while service organizations provide participation in community affairs and allow students to volunteer support for various worthwhile causes.
-In most cases, membership is open to anyone.
+In most cases, membership is open to all students.
 Students interested in joining student organizations should contact the Office of Student Life by calling (843) 208-8115 or by e-mailing uscblife@uscb.edu.